Offline Meta-Reinforcement Learning with Online Self-Supervision: Experiments

-We also evaluated \mabbr on a significantly more diverse robot manipulation meta-learning task called \pybullet, based on the goal-conditioned environment introduced in~\citet{khazatsky2021val}. \pybullet is a simulated PyBullet environment~\cite{coumans2021} which comprises a Sawyer robot arm that can manipulate drawers, pick and place objects, and push buttons.
-Sampling a task $\task \sim p(\task)$ involves sampling both a new configuration of the environment and the desired behavior to achieve.
-The initial configuration of the objects can vary drastically, with the presence and location of objects randomized as shown in \Cref{fig:pybullet-pictures} and the agent is tested on one of three possible desired behaviors, such as pushing a button, opening a drawer, or lifting an object.
-The observation is a 13-dimensional state vector; when an object is not present in the task, the corresponding dimension takes on value $0$.
-The action space is 4-dimensional: 3 dimensions to control the end-effector in Euclidean space and one dimension to control the gripper.
-The sparse reward is $-1$ when the desired behavior is not achieved and $0$ when achieved.
-The task is difficult due to the diversity of objects, sparse reward, and precise manipulation required.
+We also evaluated \mabbr on a significantly more diverse robot manipulation meta-learning task called \pybullet, based on the goal-conditioned environment introduced by~\citet{khazatsky2021val}.
+This is a simulated PyBullet environment~\cite{coumans2021} in which a Sawyer robot arm can manipulate various objects.
+Sampling a task $\task \sim p(\task)$ involves sampling a new configuration of the environment and the desired behavior to achieve, such as pushing a button, opening a drawer, or lifting an object (see \Cref{fig:pybullet-pictures}).
+The sparse reward is $0$ when the desired behavior is achieved and $-1$ otherwise, and we detail the state and action space in \Cref{appsec:experimental-details}.
+The need to handle sparse rewards, precise movements, and diverse object positions for each task make this domain especially difficult.

 In all of the environments, we test the meta-RL procedure's ability to generalize to new tasks by evaluating the policies on \emph{held-out tasks} sampled from the same distribution as in the offline datasets.
-We give a complete description of the possible tasks in Appendix~\ref{appsec:experimental-details}.
+We give a complete description of environments and task distribution in Appendix~\ref{appsec:experimental-details}.